aplteam/MarkAPL/Docs/MarkAPL_CheatSheet.md

 [](https://github.com/aplteam/apltree)

 Note that you must specify a protocol ("http://", "https://", "ftp://" etc), otherwise it is not going to be converted.
-However, if the link contains a `@` characters it is assumed to be an email address, and the link is converted to a "mailto:" link.
+However, if the link contains a `@` characters it is assumed to be an email address, and the link is converted to a "mailto:" link, so there is no need to specify anything but just the email address.

 You can add a title as well as [Special attributes](#) to an external link: